Columnist: Newspaper and magazine

 In certain instances, a column can prove so popular it becomes the basis for an expansion into an entire magazine.
 For instance, when Cyrus Curtis founded the Tribune and Farmer in 1879, it was a four-page weekly with an annual subscription rate of 50 cents.
-He introduced a women's column by his wife, Louise Knapp Curtis, and it proved so popular that in 1883, he decided to publish it as a separate monthly supplement, Ladies Journal and Practical Housekeeper, edited by Louise Curtis.
+He introduced a women's column by his wife, Louise Knapp Curtis, and it proved so popular that in 1883 he started publishing it as a separate monthly supplement, Ladies Journal and Practical Housekeeper, edited by Louise Curtis.
 With 25,000 subscribers by the end of its first year, it was such a success that Curtis sold Tribune and Farmer to put his energy into the new publication, which became the Ladies' Home Journal.

+There is sometimes crossover between being a politician and a columnist.
+For example, Boris Johnson had a column in the Daily Telegraph, was elected a member of the UK Parliament, became Mayor of London then UK Prime Minister, then became a columnist for the Daily Mail on being forced out of office.

+Carl Rowan was a famous black columnist who wrote for The Mineapollis Tribune.
+His articles about racism and international affairs made him famous across the USA.
+In 1961, he was asked by the president John F. Kennedy to join his administration.
+He then became a Deputy Assistant Secretary of Public Affairs.
+That was all made possible due to his interview with Mr. Kennedy that happened year before.

-Pop culturally, the profession of 'columnist' has been seen as a glamorous one and often featured as the career of choice for characters such as Carrie Bradshaw in Sex and the City, Rory Gilmore in Gilmore Girls, Andie Anderson in How To Lose A Guy In 10 Days and dozens of others.
+In pop culture the profession of 'columnist' has been seen as glamorous, and is often used as the career of choice for fictional characters such as Carrie Bradshaw in Sex and the City, Rory Gilmore in Gilmore Girls, Andie Anderson in How To Lose A Guy In 10 Days and dozens of others.

+Events

+National day of Columnists is on April 18.